Nail matrix biopsy

 What is nail matrix biopsy?

-Nail matrix biopsy is a surgical procedure in which a tissue specimen is obtained from the growth plate of a fingernail or toenail.
+Nail matrix biopsy is a surgical procedure in which a tissue specimen is obtained from the nail matrix.

 Why is nail matrix biopsy undertaken?

-Nail matrix biopsy is undertaken to make or confirm a diagnosis or to surgically remove a skin lesion that is affecting the growth nail plate.
+Nail matrix biopsy is undertaken to make or confirm a diagnosis of a disorder that is affecting the nail plate.
 The following list describes some conditions in which this procedure may be undertaken.

 - To distinguish inflammatory conditions like nail psoriasis and lichen planus

-- To identify benign tumours like myxoid cyst, viral wart and onychomatricoma
+- To identify benign tumours like myxoid cyst, viral wart, melanocytic naevus (mole) and onychomatricoma

-- To find out the cause of a solitary melanonychia, a pigment band on the nail plate, which may be due to a benign pigmented lesion or melanoma of the nail unit
+- To find out the cause of a longitudinal melanonychia (a pigment band in the nail plate), which may be due to a benign pigmented lesion or to melanoma of the nail unit

 - To make a diagnosis of squamous cell carcinoma or squamous cell carcinoma in situ